 Timothy Coleman and Steven Zelin, of Blackstone’s restructuring and reorganization group, sat with Lisa Donahue, co-head of turnaround and restructuring at AlixPartners LLP, and Jeffrey Aronson, co-founder of Centerbridge Partners LP.

 During the meal of lobster, lamb and creme brulee, Kenneth Chenault, chairman and chief executive of American Express Co.
-(AXP), talked to Anthony Marx, president of the New York Public Library, and Susan Freedman, president of the Public Art Fund.
+(AXP:US), talked to Anthony Marx, president of the New York Public Library, and Susan Freedman, president of the Public Art Fund.

 Michael Hoffman, partner at Riverstone Holdings LLC, where he invests in renewable energy, and an event chairman, said he and Peterson switched secretaries when they worked at Blackstone.